Skip to main content

 • env-id.tcloudbaseapp.com - Static Website Hosting Service (requires activation)

-1. Check if the domain name is spelled correctly
+1. Whether the domain name is spelled correctly (including case sensitivity)

-3. Check if it is accessed within an iframe (requires additional configuration)
+3. Whether it is accessed within an iframe (requires adding a special tag after the secure domain)

 Mobile App Security Source